 Tip 1.
 Safety First for Newborn Photography

 Safety should always come first when it comes to newborn and baby photography.
 The list can get quite extensive for tips on newborn safety, but in general, use your common sense.
-Never bring in any hard or sharp objects as props.
-Never place your newborn on high or unsteady surfaces without a spotter.
-And realize that some of your favorite photos of newborns are actually composites.
-Below is an example.
+Here are a few general rules to follow:

 So any time you see a picture of a baby hanging from a branch or resting on a basketball or in any other precarious position, understand that the images should not be attempted without proper safety and composite techniques for newborn photography.
+For a full tutorial, see this article on Newborn Composite Tips | A Case Study for Photographers.

 You should be able to get amazing newborn and baby photography results with almost any camera and lens if you simply learn the proper lighting, creativity, and camera angles for newborn photography.
 Though a professional camera like a Canon 5K Mark III, a full frame camera, will give you better overall image quality than an advanced point and shoot camera like a Sony NEX, a camera like the Sony NEX will likely be sufficient for capturing great images of newborns.
 Below is a quick side-by-side showing images from the two cameras mentioned above with the Canon 5D Mark III image on the left and the Sony NEX image on the right.
-For more on this, be sure to check out our Newborn Photography Workshop.

 newborn-photography-equipment